 “Travel abroad in a dream is not about vacation.
 It is a symbol of stepping beyond the familiar, where you meet a different life and yourself — also different.”

-Such dreams come in moments when your life invites you to step over the edge of the familiar — and it matters to understand what you carry there and what you find, so this stepping out does not become a loss of yourself.
+Such dreams come in moments when your life invites you to step over the edge of the familiar — and what matters is to understand what you carry there, and what you find, so that this stepping out does not become a loss of yourself.

 You dream that you are in a foreign country: other streets, other faces, other food, another sky.
 You look around with curiosity.
-In the body — a particular excitement: everything is different, and I am seeing this for the first time.
+A particular excitement rises in the body: everything is different, and I am seeing this for the first time.

-Your Explorer speaks with you here — the part that loves meeting the other and knows how to feel fresh in it.
-Such a dream often comes when a stepping beyond the familiar is underway in your reality: a new culture, a new environment, a new approach, a new way of life.
-The Explorer shows: the world is larger than your usual circle; and in this large world there are your discoveries.
+Through these alleys, your Explorer wanders — the part that loves meeting the other, and knows how to feel fresh inside it.
+Such a dream often comes when a stepping beyond the familiar is underway in your waking life: a new culture, a new environment, a new approach, a new way of living.
+The Explorer shows: the world is larger than your usual circle, and in this large world your own discoveries await.

 Ask yourself: “Which ‘foreign country’ am I visiting in my life right now — a new environment, a new theme, a new way of life — and what does it give my own view of myself?”